 U. S. Department of Transportation – National Highway Traffic Safety Administration Traffic / Pedestrian Fatality Review

-A report published by the United States Department of Transportation in October of 1999, stated that its findings were similar to what was determined by a UK report, which are as follows.
+A report published by the United States Department of Transportation in October of 1999, stated that its findings were similar to what was determined by a UK report, which is as follows.

 - 20 mph (32 km per hour) impact speeds: 5 percent death, 65 percent injured, and 30 percent uninjured